RUN THE WINDSOR HALF MARATHON FOR ONE OF OUR ASSOCIATED CHARITIES.

 In 2016 we cared for around 7,000 animals of which 1,600 were at our site in Old Windsor.
 We simply could not provide this level of care without the support of people like you.

-For more information on how to join out team please click here or please email
+For more information on how to join our team please email

 Thames Hospice is the local charity providing expert care for people living with life-limiting illnesses in East Berkshire and South Buckinghamshire.
 A vital part of our work is also supporting their families and carers.
 For more information on how to join our team please go to: www.thameshospice.org.uk